Yun-K/aiml426-a1/readme.md

 then, rest of this readme.txt contains commands to run the *.py for each part, you can just copy and paste in the terminal.

-`Also, it is worth to mention that it is time consuming to run via commands, I suggest you to just look at the *.ipynb since it is intuitive.`

 Part 1:
     > cd p1 && python p1.py && cd ..